musix787-sketch/databases/source/mongodb.rst

 Pros and cons
 ------------------

-.. grid:: 2

-   .. grid-item-card:: Pros
+Pros

 - Natural fit for nested, document-shaped data

 - Schema flexibility speeds up early development

 - Horizontal scaling (sharding) is a first-class, built-in feature

 - Aggregation pipeline is genuinely powerful

-   .. grid-item-card:: Cons
+Cons

 - No joins in the relational sense; denormalization is the norm

 - Easy to accidentally pick a weak consistency level

 - Schema flexibility can become schema chaos without discipline

 - Multi-document transactions exist but are heavier than in an RDBMS

 .. _mongo-when-to-use: